shrirang-jadhav/dsnd-blog-project/README.md

 ### Project Motivation:
 This is part of portfolio projects for DSND.

-Key objective of this projec is to write a blog which will answer few business questions for a non-technical audience.
+Key objective of this project is to write a blog-post which will answer 3-5 key business questions for a non-technical audience.
 Hence a dataset which will not only allow to perform detailed EDA but also allow to possibly build a ML model to answer one of questions, was required.
 Considering this criterion, "Seattle Airbnb Open Data" available on kaggle seemed to qualify for this analysis.